 D. Limits on property bonds.
 No single property bond submitted pursuant this rule can exceed the amount of real or personal property pledged.
 The aggregate amount of all property bonds by the surety cannot exceed ten times the amount pledged.
 Any collateral, security or indemnity given to the bondsman by the principal shall be limited to a lien on the property of the principal, must be reasonable in relation to the amount of the bond and must be returned to the principal and the lien extinguished upon exoneration on the bond.
 If the collateral is in the form of cash or a negotiable security, it shall not exceed fifty percent (50%) of the amount of the bond and no other collateral may be taken by the bondsman.
-If the collateral is a mortgage on real property, the mortgage may not exceed one hundred percent (100%) of the amount of the bondsman must return any collateral in excess of the amount of indemnification and the premium authorized by the superintendent of insurance.
+If the collateral is a mortgage on real property, the mortgage may not exceed one hundred percent (100%) of the amount of the bond.
+If the collateral is a lien on a vehicle or other personal property, it may not exceed one hundred percent (100%) of the bond.
+If the bond is forfeited, the bondsman must return any collateral in excess of the amount of indemnification and the premium authorized by the superintendent of insurance.